When Would a University Accept You Into a Master’s Program Without a Bachelor’s Degree?

 - Master’s degrees generally come in two forms: pre-experience and post-experience:

-- Pre-experience master’s degrees do not normally expect applicants to have any work experience.
+- Pre-experience master’s programs do not normally expect applicants to have any work experience.

-- Post-experience master’s degrees tend to demand work experience alongside relevant qualifications.
+- Post-experience master’s programs tend to demand work experience alongside relevant qualifications.

-- If you want to study a master’s without a bachelor’s, it’s more likely that you will have to study a post-experience master’s.
+- Without a bachelor’s, it’s more likely that you will have to join a post-experience master’s program.